microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-team-and-channel.md

 ---
-title: "Get change notifications for creation, updation or deletion of team and channels using Microsoft Graph"
+title: "Get change notifications for changes (create, update, and delete) in team and channels using Microsoft Graph"
-description: "Get change notifications for change in creation, updation or deletion of team and channels using Microsoft Graph"
+description: "Get change notifications for changes (create, update, and delete) in team and channels using Microsoft Graph"
 author: "anandab"
 localization_priority: Priority
 ms.prod: "microsoft-teams"